-B. No accessory structure shall exceed 15 feet in height accessory building or structure shall exceed 12 feet in height measured from the grade plane at the perimeter thereof to the mid-height of the vertical dimension from the eave to the ridge.
+B. No accessory building or structure shall exceed 12 feet in height measured from the grade plane at the perimeter thereof to the mid-height of the vertical dimension from the eave to the ridge.
 In no case shall a detached garage exceed 18 feet in height to the ridge.
+No accessory structure shall exceed 15 feet in height.

-§ 271-229.
-Exception to building height provisions.
+§ 271-229 Exception to building height provisions.

-- A. The height provisions of this chapter shall not include chimneys or flues, which may project no more than five feet above the inclined plane of the height/setback ratio or above the maximum allowable building height.
-In addition, height provisions of this chapter shall not include use of "Dutch clips" within the front yard, provided this item qualifies as a design element of the specific style of architecture chosen. - B. Accessory buildings, including but not limited to sheds, which are excluded from the floor area for the purpose of calculating floor area ratio, shall not exceed a height of 10 feet from the adjacent finished grade to the highest point of its roof.
+- AC.
+The height provisions of this chapter shall not include chimneys or flues, which may project no more than five feet above the inclined plane of the height/setback ratio or above the maximum allowable building height. - BD.
+Accessory buildings, including but not limited to sheds, which are excluded from the floor area for the purpose of calculating floor area ratio, shall not exceed a height of 10 feet from the adjacent finished grade to the highest point of its roof.

-§ 271-230.
-Projection of primary buildings.
+§ 271-230 Projection of primary buildings.